Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/pm/low_power_features/readme.md

 ### Setting up [PIC32CM LE00 Curiosity Pro Evaluation Kit]()

 - Plug the I/O1 Xplained Pro Extension Kit to the EXT1 header on the board
+- Short pin 2 and pin 3 of J205 jumper (XAM is measuring the MCU current consumption)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application